RTEMS/rtems-docs/user/rsb/configuration.rst

 The build is for a FreeBSD host and the prefix is for user installed packages.
-In this example I cannot let the source builder perform the install because I never run the RSB with root priviledges so a build set or bset tar file is created.
-This can then be installed using root priviledges.
+In this example I cannot let the source builder perform the install because I never run the RSB with root privileges so a build set or bset tar file is created.
+This can then be installed using root privileges.

 The command also supplies the ``--trace`` option.
 The output in the log file will contain all the macros.